tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 ### How cookies are set
 When the server-side Google Tag Manager Client Tag receives the request, it checks if any cookies in there.
-- If client and session cookies are missing in the request, Nameless Analytics Server-side client tag creates a client cookie and a session cookie.
+- If user and session cookies are missing in the request, Nameless Analytics Server-side client tag creates a user cookie and a session cookie.
-- If client cookie is present but session cookie is not, Nameless Analytics Server-side client tag recreates a client cookie with the same value and create a new session cookie.
+- If user cookie is present but session cookie is not, Nameless Analytics Server-side client tag extends user cookie expiration and create a new session cookie.
-- If the client and session cookies already exist, Nameless Analytics Server-side client tag recreates the two cookies with the same values.
+- If the client and session cookies already exist, Nameless Analytics Server-side client tag extends user and session cookies expiration.

 ### Standard cookie values